Registration of health and social care professionals

 Introduction

-CORU is the regulator for health and social care professionals.
+CORU is the regulator for health workers and social care professionals.
 Its role is to protect the public by promoting high standards of professional conduct, education, training and competence through statutory registration of health and social care professionals.
-It was set up under the Health and Social Care Professionals Act 2005 (as amended) (pdf).

 Professions currently regulated by CORU

-CORU establishes and maintains a register for each of the professions that are under its remit.
-If you are a member of any of these professions, you are required to register with CORU when your register is open.
+CORU keeps a register for each of the professions that are under its remit.
+If you are working in any of these professions, you must register with CORU when your register is open.

 The following are the registers that are currently open: